pieroproietti/penguins-eggs/sourceforge/files/ISOS/alpine/README.md

 The system will boot live from the ISO.
 Remember, user: `artisan` password: `evolution`.

+You can safety install it using krill, and once installed, it's possible to update, change it and remaster again.

+The main limits, are: my Alpine remaster is not yet able to boot from ISO on UEFI, I must to write an APKBUILD to install eggs, actually we rely on a script.

-Extend penguins-eggs to Alpine Linux is a work in progress, please help!
+So, extend penguins-eggs to Alpine Linux is a work in progress, please help!

 ## Video
 I did a video: produce an ISO from Alpine Linux, boot another system with the live and install it using krill a CLI system installer.